 This apple butter is anything but traditional.
 First, I like to keep the skins on the small-diced apples as it intensifies the apple flavor, and as a person who likes my peanut butter chunky, I skip any milling or blending.
 However, if you’re more for the smooth team, it’s best to peel the apples before you dice, and to blend or mill them after caramelizing.
 The second difference is I like to make it more of an indulgent condiment by upping the amount of butter in the apple to butter ratio.
 Think of it more as butter with caramelized apples in it, then apples as a substitute for butter.
 However, if you are trying to keep it light, you can always just half, or third the amount of butter or even substitute with vegetable oil spread.

 These tasty, light’n’airy, crunchy and in a strange way custard-y treats with apple butter are a sure fire way to stay warm this weekend, and may even tempt friends to pop over (pun most definitely intended).
-They are great for a salty-sweet breakfast with tea like Ambessa’s Earl of Harlem or Safari Breakfast, or as an accompaniment to a savory rib eye steak or vegetarian chili.
+They are great for a salty-sweet breakfast with tea, or as an accompaniment to a savory rib eye steak or vegetarian chili.

 1. Place oven rack on lowest rung, preheat the oven to 450°F, and grease pop over pan or muffin pan.
 Mix together flour, salt, and thyme in one bowl.
 In another bowl combine eggs, milk, and zest until well blended.